 Long Terrestrial Archives group's research interests span a broad range of geological and palaeontological questions largely related to Cenozoic climate and environmental changes.
 We work with a number or terrestrial archives including Neogene deposits in the Chinese Loess Plateau and NW Iran, and Eocene-Oligocene sequences in Inner Mongolia.

-Group leader: academy research fellow, university lecturer Anu Kaakinen
+Group leader: Associate Professor Anu Kaakinen

 The Palaeoclimatology and Palaeoecology group studies long-term climate change and the associated ecological and biogeographical responses.
 The group combines methods and research data from geology and biology and produces information on, for example, ecological changes during the ice ages and between them, and the evolution of the boreal biomass.
 The group works in close collaboration with climate scientists, ecologists and data processors.